Club Q owner says he’s had to practically make bar ‘bulletproof’ ahead of re-opening

 The owner of Club Q in Colorado Springs said he experienced both an outpouring of support and an avalanche of hate in the wake of the mass shooting that left five dead and dozens of others wounded, and lamented that he’s had to make the bar practically “bulletproof” ahead of its re-opening.

 Anderson Lee Aldrich, who attacked the LGBT+ nightclub on 19 November, entered a guilty plea in an El Paso County courtroom on Monday.
-The plea was part of an agreement reducing the number of charges from 305 to 53.
+The plea was part of an agreement reducing the number of charges against them from 305 to 53.

-Aldrich pleaded guilty to five counts of first degree murder, 46 counts of attempted first-degree murder, and two counts of bias-driven crimes.
+They pleaded guilty to five counts of first degree murder, 46 counts of attempted first-degree murder, and two counts of bias-driven crimes.

-Matt Haynes, who owns Club Q and was not at the venue at the time of the attack, spoke during Aldrich’s plea hearing, calling the gunman a “small person in a large body, full of hate and disregard.”
+Matt Haynes, who owns Club Q and was not at the venue at the time of the attack, spoke during Aldrich’s plea hearing, calling him a “small person in a large body, full of hate and disregard.”

-Mr Haynes spoke with The Independent following Aldrich's plea hearing.
+Mr Haynes spoke to reporters following Aldrich's plea hearing.

-Mr Haynes arrived at the club shortly after the shooting ended and spent hours poring over violent security footage that captured the shooting to help the FBI in its investigation of the attack.
+Mr Haynes arrived at the club shortly after the shooting ended and spend hours pouring over violent security footage that captured the shooting to help the FBI in its investigation of the attack.

-He said that in the immediate aftermath of the shooting, he was hesitant to re-open the venue, fearing that another attack on the community built up around the club might occur.
+He said that in the immediate aftermath of the shooting he was hesitant to re-open, fearing that another attack on the community built up around the club might occur.

 Mr Haynes also noted that he received "hundreds of emails" supporting the murder of LGBT+ people.